Arkansas Literary Festival: Ian S. Port

 Rock and Roll Electrifies an Instant Classic, The Birth of Loud

 The Birth of Loud is an unforgettable journey through the golden age of rock and roll, peopled with working class heroes, rebels, and eccentrics.
-Author Ian S. Port uses the parallel lives of guitarist Les Paul and music engineer Leo Fender to trace the process of the invention of the “loud” electric guitar.
+Author Ian S. Port explores the parallel lives of guitarist Les Paul and music engineer Leo Fender to trace the process of the invention of the “loud” electric guitar.
 Through the jangle and buzz of this story of dueling strings comes a much larger story about how these guitars both served and shaped a musical revolution.

 Vivid writing brings previous decades to life

 The genius of Port’s book lies partly in the lively writing that often thrusts you straight into a past you can touch and hear and taste, with dusty backyards, greasy food, and hormones aplenty.

 Here’s Port’s description of the young Les Paul:

 “At fourteen, he often performed solo at a barbecue stand outside of Waukesha, in a dirt parking lot where the customers, chewing drippy beef sandwiches in their cars, made a captive audience.”

 The style is equally compelling when Port pulls back for a wider view to depict the influence of Bob Wills on American music:

 “His style of music, known as ‘western swing,’ was a curious combination of hillbilly tunes layered over a rollicking jazz beat: white American melody and black American rhythm.
 It was music for dancing, and as its popularity grew . . . it needed to get louder.
 Which is how Bob Wills came to rely on Leo Fender.”